schalkventer/zod-dev/README.md

 > — _[Data-oriented Programming
 > (2022)]([https://www.manning.com/books/data-oriented-programming](https://blog.klipse.tech/javascript/2021/09/30/data-validation-with-json-schema.html))_

-There are several benefits to using Zod over AJV, most prominent being automatic inference of static types from schemas.
-However, Zod is primarily designed for strict Typescript type-safety, especially for usage at the edges of your project's data ingress and egress.
-For this reason, Zod does not naturally lend itself well to loosely typed TypeScript or pure JavaScript projects.
+**There are several benefits to using [Zod](https://zod.dev/) over AJV, the most prominent being the automatic inference of static types from schemas.**

-*`zod-dev` is a tiny 0.49kb abstraction on top of Zod to get the IDE Intellisense benefits of Zod without the run-time overhead in production.**
+However, [Zod](https://zod.dev/) is primarily designed for strict TypeScript type safety, especially for use at the edges of your project's data ingress and egress.
+For this reason, [Zod](https://zod.dev/) does not naturally lend itself well to loosely typed TypeScript or pure JavaScript projects.

-# Usage
+# Basic Usage

 ```bash
 npm install zod zod-dev
 ```

-Simply wrap your Zod schema with the `withDev` function, and provide a condition that determines whether run-time parsing should be enabled.
-For example if you are using [Vite]() the following should suffice:
+Simply wrap your [Zod](https://zod.dev/) schema with the `withDev` functional mixin and provide a condition that determines whether run-time parsing should be enabled.
+For example, if you are using [Vite](https://vitejs.dev/), the following should suffice:

 ```ts
 import { z } from 'zod';